idodov/RedAlert/README.md

 In case the sensor isn't functioning properly, make sure to review the logs.
 You can access the logs from the main AppDaemon page on the screen.
 This will help you identify and resolve any issues or problems that may arise.
 ## Red Alert Trigger for Cities with Similar Character Patterns, Specific City, and Cities With Multiple Alert Zones
 Choosing the right method for binary sensors based on city names and alert zones is crucial.
-To distinguish similar city names, like "Yavne" and "Gan Yavne", it's better to use the SPIT function instead of REGEX_SEARCH.
+To distinguish similar city names, like "Yavne" and "Gan Yavne", it's better to use the SPLIT function instead of REGEX_SEARCH.

 For residents in cities with multiple alert zones: Ashkelon, Beersheba, Ashdod, Herzliya, Hadera, Haifa, Jerusalem, Netanya, Rishon Lezion, Ramat Gan, and Tel Aviv-Yafo - to set up triggers or sensors covering the entire city, it's recommended to use the REGEX_SEARCH function.
 This ensures they receive alerts for the whole city, even if it has multiple alert zones.
 This approach provides comprehensive coverage for these cities.
 ## Sample Trigger or Value Template for a Binary Sensor